 What is a secondary lens implant surgery?

 A lens implant is a small, plastic lens that an eye provider can put in your eye to replace a lens that has been removed because of a cataract.
 A cataract is a cloudy area in the lens of the eye.
-The lens is located inside the eye behind the colored part of the eye.
+The lens is located inside the eye behind the iris (the colored part of the eye).
+It helps focus light and images on the lining of the back of your eye.
+If the lens gets cloudy, it can cause trouble seeing.
 For some people, the lens gets cloudier over time and causes vision problems.

 When is it used?